beefoo/coloring-book/temperature/temperature.md

 What about the hottest January on record, or February, or March?
 The following page ranks the hottest of each month on record, which all occur after 1990.
 Color in the 1's as dark as possible, representing the hottest of that month on record.
 Color in the 2's a little lighter, representing the second hottest of that month on record, and so on until you reach the ninth hottest of that month on record.

 ## Sources
-[1] Climate Monitoring.
-National Oceanic and Atmospheric Administration (NOAA), National Centers for Environmental Information. www.ncdc.noaa.gov/climate-monitoring/
+[1] Global Surface Temperature Anomalies.
+National Oceanic and Atmospheric Administration (NOAA), National Centers for Environmental Information. www.ncdc.noaa.gov/monitoring-references/faq/anomalies.php